What is app provisioning in Azure Active Directory?

 - Automate deprovisioning: Automatically deactivate accounts in the right systems when people leave the team or organization.

-- Synchronize data between systems: Ensure that the identities in your apps and systems are kept up to date based on changes in the directory or your human resources system.
+- Synchronize data between systems: Keep the identities in apps and systems up to date based on changes in the directory or human resources system.

 - Provision groups: Provision groups to applications that support them.

-- Govern access: Monitor and audit who has been provisioned into your applications.
+- Govern access: Monitor and audit users provisioned in applications.

 - Seamlessly deploy in brown field scenarios: Match existing identities between systems and allow for easy integration, even when users already exist in the target system.

 - Use rich customization: Take advantage of customizable attribute mappings that define what user data should flow from the source system to the target system.

 - Get alerts for critical events: The provisioning service provides alerts for critical events and allows for Log Analytics integration where you can define custom alerts to suit your business needs.